-Performance modeling captures the relationship between each single component and the overall system performance.
-For example, given performance characteristics of each of the components in a 3-tier application, μ{http} , μ{app} , μ{db} , and the workload characteristics of the overall system w, model R = g $(\mu{http}, \mu{app}, \mu{db}, w)$ predicts the response time of the 3tier application.
+Performance modeling captures the relationship between each single component and the overall system For performance. example, given performance characteristics of each of the components in a 3-tier application, μ{http} , and the workload μ{db} , μ{app} , characteristics of the overall system w, model $R = g (\mu{http}, \mu{app}, \mu{db}, w)$ predicts the response time of the 3-tier application.
 We propose a novel queueing network model of multi-tier applications.
-In this model, the server at each tier is modeled as a multi-station queueing center (i.e., G/G/K queue) which represents the multi-threaded architecture commonly structured in the modern servers (e.g., Apache, Tomcat, JBoss, and MySQL).
-An application with N tiers is then modeled as a closed queueing network of N queues Q_1 , Q_2 , ..., Q_N .
+In this model, the server at each tier is modeled as a multi-station queueing center (i.e., G/G/K queue) which represents the multi-threaded architecture commonly structured in the modern servers (e.g., Apache, Tomcat, JBoss, and MvSOL).
+An application with N tiers is then modeled as a closed queueing network of N queues Q_1 , Q_2 , ...
+Q_N .
 Each queue represents a tier of the application and the underlying server that it runs on.
 Mean-value analysis (MVA) [5] is used for evaluating the performance of the queueing network.
-Such a model can handle usersessions based workloads found in most e-business applications and accurately predict the multi-tier application's performance based on single tier's performance [5] and the workload characteristics, such as the flow of the requests across tiers.
+Such a model can handle user-sessions based workloads found in most e-business applications and accurately predict the multi-tier application's performance based on single tier's performance [5] and the workload characteristics, such as the flow of the requests across tiers.
 Our model can handle arbitrary service rate distribution as well as multiple visits to a tier.
 Since we explicitly capture the concurrent limits in our model (e.g., max number of concurrent threads), this model inherently handles concurrent limits at tiers.
 The performance model is further discussed in Section 4.